rundeck/rundeck/docs/en/05-job-options/05-chapter1.md

 Any command or script can be wrapped as a Job.
-Creating a Job for every use case will proliferate a large number of Jobs differing only by how the Job jobs calls the scripts.
+Creating a Job for every use case will proliferate a large number of Jobs differing only by how the Job calls the scripts.
 These differences are often environment or application version related.
 Other times only the person running the Job can provide the needed information to run the Job correctly.